dnth/x.retrieval/README.md

 - ✅ Load datasets and models with one line of code.
 - ✅ Built in support for Sentence Transformers, TIMM, BM25, and Transformers models.
-- ✅ Run benchmarks with one line of code and get retrieval metrics like MRR, NormalizedDCG, Precision, Recall, HitRate, and MAP.
+- ✅ Run benchmarks and get retrieval metrics like MRR, NormalizedDCG, Precision, Recall, HitRate, and MAP.
 - ✅ Visualize retrieval results to understand how your model is performing.

 ## 🚀 Quickstart